 %resource

-variable when it appears in expressions on elements in Questionnaire will be evaluated as the root of the QuestionnaireResponse.%context
+variable when it appears in expressions on elements in Questionnaire SHALL be evaluated as the root of the QuestionnaireResponse.%context

-variable will be set to the QuestionnaireResponse if the expression extension is defined on the Questionnaire root.
+variable SHALL be set to the QuestionnaireResponse if the expression extension is defined on the Questionnaire root.

-Otherwise, it will be interpreted as the QuestionnaireResponse.item(s) whose linkId matches the linkId of the Questionnaire.item the expression
+Otherwise, it SHALL be interpreted as the QuestionnaireResponse.item(s) whose linkId matches the linkId of the Questionnaire.item the expression

 extension was defined in.
 I.e. while the extensions and expressions are defined in the Questionnaire, they are evaluated in the context of